What's the latest news?

 When's the next announcement?

-There's a review of the green list scheduled for Jun 7, and if you're signed up to our emails we'll send you an update as soon as we know more.
+The list of countries that are considered safe for a holiday is still reviewed every three weeks, so the next announcement will be on or around October 7.
+If you're signed up to our emails we'll send you an update as soon as we know more.